 Tips:

 • Use all the sauce.
-It will seem like a lot, but will be absorbed with the UNCOOKED pasta, resulting in a firmer product.
+It will seem like a lot, but it will be absorbed with the UNCOOKED pasta, resulting in a firmer product.

 • There will be pasta leftover.

 • LET REST FOR 20 MIN.
 BEFORE CUTTING.
-IF YOU DON'T THE PRODUCT WILL 'RUN' AND FALL APART.
+IF YOU DON'T, THE PRODUCT WILL 'RUN' AND FALL APART.
 IT WILL STAY HOT.

 10 best practices for staying healthy after age 60